WorldlineNZ/oe-magento-plugin/README.md

 # Paymark payment module for Magento 2.x
 This is a Paymark Online EFTPOS payment module for Magento 2.
+Please read this file carefully and follow all instructions to install and configure the payment module successfully.

 Tested on Magento 2.3.x only.